retentioneering/retentioneering-tools/docs/source/compare.rst

         # convert bool to int:
         return int(has_conf_trans)

-As you can see, it's very straight-forward and again, function confirmed_purch takes single user trajecotry as an arguament (as pandas dataframe) and returns a single numerical value.
+It's very straight-forward.
+Again, function confirmed_purch takes single user trajecotry as an argument (as pandas dataframe) and returns a single numerical value.
 Let's compare our groups using confirmed_purch metric:

 .. code:: ipython3